-Many patients come to us after years of suffering with depression, despite having been treated with medication and psychotherapy.
+Many patients come to us after years of suffering from depression, despite having been treated with medication and psychotherapy.
 You are not alone!
-Georgia Behavioral Health Professionals (GBHP) is currently accepting new TMS patients at the Bradley Park, Cumming, Dunwoody Peachtree City, and Stockbridge Therapy Services locations and you may contact us for a consultation at 1-844-TMS-WELL.
+Georgia Behavioral Health Professionals (GBHP) is currently accepting new TMS patients at the Bradley Park, Cumming, Dunwoody, Peachtree City, and Stockbridge Therapy Services locations and you may contact us for a consultation at 1-844-TMS-WELL.
 See below how Barry Jones, MD and the great treaters at the GBHP Cumming office have made a difference and given hope to this family:

 Transcranial magnetic stimulation (TMS) is a noninvasive treatment used to stimulate small regions of the brain.
 TMS Therapy is an FDA-cleared, proven, and non-sedating treatment for depression.
 There are no drug-related side effects, and sessions are covered by most insurance plans such as Blue Cross Blue Shield, Aetna, Cigna, Tricare, Medicare, Optum (United), etc.

 Transcranial Magnetic Stimulation Therapy (TMS Therapy) is a safe and effective treatment for individuals diagnosed with Major Depressive Disorder (MDD) who have not experienced satisfactory improvement from anti-depressant medication.
 TMS Therapy can be used in conjunction with medication or as a stand-alone treatment.

 Although treatment varies by individual, a typical treatment course consists of:

 - 5 treatments per week

 - Each treatment session lasts approximately 30-40 minutes